lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-03-19-revisiting_demillo.md

 All of this work was done using [Nqthm](https://www.cs.utexas.edu/~moore/best-ideas/nqthm/), more popularly known as the Boyer–Moore theorem prover.
-By 1994, enough mathematics had been formalised for Robert S Boyer to [propose the QED project](https://rdcu.be/edp1P): to build a machine-checked encyclopedia of mathematics.
+By 1994, enough mathematics had been formalised for Robert Boyer to [propose the QED project](https://rdcu.be/edp1P): to build a machine-checked encyclopedia of mathematics.
 Today, a vast amount of mathematics has been formalised